 Benefit time will accrue prospectively after January 1, 2010 upon implementation of this agreement.
 Until implementation, leave provisions from the prior collective bargaining agreement will apply.
-Should the contract not be implemented by January 1, 2010, employees will use vacation leave as set forth under the prior collective bargaining agreement for 2010 holidays that occur before benefit time implementation.
+Should the contract not be implemented by January 1, 2010, employees will use vacation benefit time implementation.
 Upon implementation, the benefit time accrual rate will be applied retroactively to January 1, 2010.